ShishioValentine/MiqoCrafter/README.md

 Yeah, you can customize the generated scenario, if you have customized gathering rotation/solver preset.
 Just add the gathering rotation text file into CacheRotations directory, and solver preset in CacheSolverPresets.
-You can also cutsomize the gathering presets in CacheGatheringPresets.
+You can also customize the gathering presets in CacheGatheringPresets.

 ### What’s next ?

 This is a software I intended to make for myself, then realized it could help everyone out.
-For now I’m planning on adding more customization, as well as testing more scenarii when I need them (this daily GC stuff is going to help me out).
+For now I’m planning on adding more customization, as well as testing more scenario when I need them (this daily GC stuff is going to help me out).
 As a final goal, I’d like the software to generate a full scenario to craft all items.
 I want those shiny crafting tools !
 But if you have other suggestions, tips, rotation proposal, … use this github !